tnebooks/11th-english/content.en/never-never-nest-play/_index.md

 ## About the Author

-Cedric Mount is a considerable distinguished playwright of his age.
+**Cedric Mount** is a considerable distinguished playwright of his age.
 He wrote some thoughtful plays, which include Twentieth Century Lullaby, To cut a Long Short Story Short and Nature Abhors a Vacuum.
 His one act plays are easy to perform, satirical, witty and insightful.
 These one act plays expose the shams of contemporary society besides delicately admonishing the guilty.

-## Glossary:

-**lounge** – a place in a home or public building for leisure activities, living room **cosy** – comfortable
-**instalment** – one of the parts into which a debt is divided when payment is made at intervals **absurd** – ridiculously unreasonable and meaningless **propose** – intend to do something
-**realise** – to understand or become aware of **thingummies** – small articles the names of which are not remembered **motto** – a short sentence or phrase that expresses a rule guiding the behaviour of a particular person or group **endorse** – to make over to another
-**tartar** – a person of irritable temper **possessed** – completely controlled by an evil spirit